Wednesday, June 25, 2014

 Mike was waiting as I knew he would be.
 We retrieved his vehicle and stopped for a bite to eat at the Log House in Volney, the only customers for the buffet on a Tuesday afternoon.
 Then we went our separate ways home.

 Mike’s help to me on this trip was both typical and extraordinary.
-He has many years of experience in the outdoors and there are few places I can name that he has not explored, from Crowders Mountain just 20 miles from Charlotte to Nepal, India.
+He has many years of experience in the outdoors and there are few places I can name that he has not explored, from Crowders Mountain just 20 miles from Charlotte to Nepal.
 Among many skills, he’s taught me the concept of hiking at a personal sustainable pace, no matter what everyone else is doing, and the pleasure of walking alone and then sharing camp at the end of the day.
 Some of us have hiking goals and lists, but for Mike it's not as important what trail you're on as long as you're out there somewhere.
 Nature changes every day.
 I will follow his example and pay it forward for another traveler soon.

 "Now I see the secret of the making of the best persons.
 It is to grow in the open air, and to eat and sleep with the earth." ~Walt Whitman, "Leaves of Grass”